golemfoundation/octant/backend/README.md

 poetry shell
 ```

-Run the following commands to create your app's
+Run the following commands to create your a
+pp's
 database tables and perform the initial migration

 ```bash